4th of July Pet Safety Tips

 5 – Make sure your pet is wearing a collar and ID tag.
 You can get these for an affordable cost at your local pet store.
 This is a huge help if your pet does get out and neighbors find him or her and can easily contact you.

 6 – Microchip your pet.
 Be sure to get your pet microchipped if he or she is not already.
 A microchip is a small identifier the size of a grain of rice that is injected into the subcutaneous layer of your pet‘s skin.
 If you have already microchipped your pet, be sure your contact information is up-to-date.
 All veterinary hospitals and animal shelters are equipped with microchip scanners which can link the number on the chip to the your registered information on file.

 7 – Pet sitter or kennel.
-If you’re traveling out of town for the holiday, consider hiring a pet sitter to stay with your pets at home or boarding them at a kennel.
+If you’re traveling out of town for the holiday, consider hiring a pet sitter to stay with your pets at home or boarding them at the best dog boarding in Melbourne.

 What do you do to keep your pets safe on 4th of July?[wl_faceted_search]